 Instructions to the teacher are refreshingly brief compared to some other phonics programs.
-Lessons are presented by the parent/teacher using the teacher guide, student workbook, and a whiteboard.
+Lessons are presented by the parent or teacher using the teacher guides, student workbook, and a whiteboard.

 FSR teaches just a few letters, then immediately teaches blending, first using vowel-consonant combinations such as “am” and “an,” then word families such as “it, fit, pit, hit,” and “sit.”
 FSR also begins with the “liquid” consonants that are easily voiced by themselves which makes it easier for children to learn to blend the phonograms.
 For instance, it is easier to blend “m” and “a” than “b” and “a” since the temptation is to add an “uh” sound after the “b.”

 Essential sight words are taught as needed so that students are able to read the sentence, “I am Sam” during the fifth lesson.
 They are reading short stories later on in the first workbook, albeit with limited vocabulary.
 In keeping with author Cheryl Lowe’s classical approach to education, she includes a daily recitation that you might want to use.
 During the recitation, children review the basic sounds of the letters along with the concepts of upper and lower case, and vowels and consonants.

 One feature that sets FSR apart is the emphasis on proper instruction in printing, especially on pencil grip.
 This is one of the issues often overlooked until too late when children have already formed habits of holding their pencils with an awkward death grip that makes writing a difficult chore.
 Lowe describes an excellent way to teach children how to pick up and hold their pencil so that they get it correct from the beginning.
 She also emphasizes the importance of monitoring pencil grip.
 Printing instruction is taught as children learn the phonograms, but again, you can separate the printing instruction and save it for later if need be.
 Those learning printing also learn to take words by dictation.